 Delirium Reduction Initiative at University of California San Francisco Medical Center

+This is about a delirium reduction program.
 The UCSF Medical Center is implementing an interdisciplinary delirium care pathway with the goal of reducing delirium on adult acute and transitional care units.
 This site contains educational resources on delirium screening, diagnosis, and treatment.
 Also contains clinical information about their delirium reduction program.

 Delirium Awareness Video (#Icanpreventdelirium)